awsdocs/amazon-efs-user-guide/doc_source/API_Tag.md

 # Tag<a name="API_Tag"></a>

 A tag is a key\-value pair\.
-Allowed characters: letters, whitespace, and numbers, representable in UTF\-8, and the following characters:` + - = . _ : /`
+Allowed characters: letters, white space, and numbers, representable in UTF\-8, and the following characters:` + - = . _ : /`

 ## Contents<a name="API_Tag_Contents"></a>